microsoft/pxt-bluedot/README.md

 ### ~

+A sample of Bluetooth Low Energy port of the [BlueDot](https://github.com/martinohanlon/BlueDot/) protocol for the micro:bit.

 ## Bluetooth Low Energy Service

 The BlueDot service contains 2 characteristic for the button pressure and the position.

 * Service UUID: ``cf638d8f-ea58-4015-90a6-76f1f11aaa4f``